phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 Each page table contains 512 entries and one entry is 8 bytes, so they fit exactly in one page (`512*8 = 4096`).
 To translate a virtual address to a physical address the CPU[^hardware_lookup] will do the following[^virtual_physical_translation_source]:

+[^hardware_lookup]: In the x86 architecture, the page tables are _hardware walked_, so the CPU will look at the table on its own when it needs a translation.
+Other architectures, for example MIPS, just throw an exception and let the OS translate the virtual address.

+[^virtual_physical_translation_source]: Image source: [Wikipedia](https://commons.wikimedia.org/wiki/File:X86_Paging_64bit.svg), with modified font size, page table naming, and removed sign extended bits.
+The modified file is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.

 ![translation of virtual to physical addresses in 64 bit mode]({{ site.url }}/images/X86_Paging_64bit.svg)

 1. Get the address of the P4 table from the CR3 register